retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

 Data processors can be partitioned into three groups:

-- Adding: processors that add events to an eventstream,
+- Adding: processors that add events to an eventstream;
-- Removing: processors that remove events from an eventstream,
+- Removing: processors that remove events from an eventstream;
 - Editing: processors that modify existing events in an eventstream (including grouping operations).

 Adding processors
 ~~~~~~~~~~~~~~~~~

 The processors of that type add some artificial (*synthetic*) events to an eventstream.
+Let us go through each of them.

+.. _add_start_end:

 StartEndEvents
 ^^^^^^^^^^^^^^

-For each user, ``StartEndEvents`` generates an event
+For each user, :py:meth:`StartEndEvents<retentioneering.data_processors_lib.start_end_events.StartEndEvents>`
-called ``path_start`` right before the first user event, and an event
+generates an event called ``path_start`` right before the first user event, and an event
 ``path_end`` right after the last user event.

 .. figure:: /_static/user_guides/data_processor/dp_1_start_end.png